brown-ccv/disco-vue-components/README.md

 Branch off `master`.
 Use `yarn commit` to commit changes.
 Submit a PR.

-New components can be accepted to `master` after going trough code review.
+New components can be accepted into `master` after going through code review.
 Test coverage should be `100%` for all components in `master`, so make that happen before you open a PR.

 ### GitHub Actions and Semantic Release